 - The warm water can be soothing.

-- The buoyancy of the water can relieve the mother of some body weight, making her more comfortable.
+- The water’s buoyancy can relieve the mother of some body weight, making her more comfortable.

-- Being submerged may make you feel less anxious, thus lowering blood pressure.
+- Being submerged may make you feel less anxious, thus lowering blood pressure (4).

-- The warm water relaxes the perineum and reduces the need for an episiotomy.
+- The warm water relaxes the perineum and reduces the need for an episiotomy (5).

 - Mothers often feel less inhibited while submerged in the water, thus more inclined to act and behave naturally along with the process.